noamraph/nix-pills/pills/07-working-derivation.md

 ## Introduction

 Welcome to the seventh nix pill.
-In the previous [sixth pill](#our-first-derivation) we introduced the notion of derivation in the Nix language --- how to define a raw derivation and how to (try to) build it.
+In the previous [sixth pill](06-our-first-derivation.md) we introduced the notion of derivation in the Nix language --- how to define a raw derivation and how to (try to) build it.